10 Essential Email Hygiene Best Practices For 2021

 Low open rates might be tied to low deliverability rates.
 If few people are receiving your emails, they can’t open it.

-Moving beyond the obvious, it could also mean your subject lines aren’t well written, or that your email list isn’t well segmented and your message doesn’t resonate with anyone (too generic = not targeted).
+It could also mean your subject lines aren’t well written, or that your email list isn’t well segmented and your message doesn’t resonate with anyone (too generic = not targeted).
 It could also mean you’re sending too many or too few emails.

 In any case, an open rate that suddenly falls is a strong indicator of a dirty list.